 This is a list of harmful known chemicals still found in makeup and/ or skincare today:

 If you have sensitive skin check the labels of makeup products before use – stay away from these harmful chemicals.
+Importantly, you need to identify the ingredient(s) which causes your skin to become sensitized.
 Support brands that are transparent with their ingredients – I know this can be difficult but it is worth it.
 A big problem is that in South Africa most of the makeup and skincare is under regulated.
 So yes we do have the CTFA but at the end of the day that is just not enough.
-I can guarantee you that I can walk through any drug store and I will find products with these harmful ingredients.
+I can guarantee you that I can walk through any drug store, or shop online, and I will find products with these harmful ingredients.

 So it is up to YOU.
 Choose makeup that is safe and then apply as normal and remember ‘less is more’ especially for sensitive skin.
 Here are some tips that might be useful when applying makeup for sensitive skin: